ekeih/icinga2telegram/README.md

 Run `icinga2telegram --help` to see all available options.

 ### Create a Telegram Bot
-You need to create Telegram Bot by talking to the Botfather of Telegram.
+You need to create a Telegram bot by talking to the Botfather of Telegram.
 Please follow the [official instructions](https://core.telegram.org/bots#creating-a-new-bot) and copy your bot token.
 You will need it for the Icinga2 configuration.

 ### Get your CHAT-ID
-Now you need to talk to your new bot as a bot can not start a new chat.
+Now you need to talk to your new bot because a bot can not start a new chat.
 Just open a chat with your bot and send a message.
 Afterwards you have to fetch the CHAT-ID of the conversation between you and your bot.
 Replace TOKEN with your actual token.